KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

          ...
         </Schema>

-In the above example, the filter is implemented within the SQL query that defines the dimension using the usual syntax “pr.product_family = '${family}'”.
+In the above example, the filter is implemented within the SQL query that defines the dimension using the usual syntax **pr.product_family = '${family}'**.

 The value of the “family” user profile attribute will replace the ${family} placeholder in the dimension definition.

 You can filter more than one dimensions/cubes and use more profile attributes.
-The engine substitutes into the query the exact value of the attribute; in case of a multi value attribute to insert in an SQL-IN clause you will have to give the attribute a value like ’value1’, ’value2’, and insert into the query a condition like “and pc.product_family IN (${family})”.
+The engine substitutes into the query the exact value of the attribute; in case of a multi value attribute to insert in an SQL-IN clause you will have to give the attribute a value like ’value1’, ’value2’ and insert into the query a condition like **and pc.product_family IN (${family})**.

 Once the OLAP document has been created using the template designer the user can insert parameters to profile the document.
 To set parameters the user has to download the Mondrian schema and edit it; modify the dimension(s) (that will update according to the value parameter(s)) inserting an SQL query which presents the parametric filtering clause.

 .. hint::
     **Filter through the interface**

        Note that for the OLAP instance, it has not proper sense to talk about “general” parameters.
 In this case we only deal with profile attributes while all the filtering issue is performed through the interface, using the filter panel.

 Cross Navigation
 ~~~~~~~~~~~~~~~~~~~

 The cross navigation must be implemented at template level but also at analytical document level.
-The latter has been already wildly described in Cross Navigation .
+The latter has been already wildly described in *Cross Navigation* section.
 In the following we will see the first case.
 Observe that both procedures are mandatory.

 For OLAP documents it is possible to enable the cross navigation on members or on cells and we will give more details on these two cases in the following.

-Generally speaking, the user must modify the template file to configure the cross navigation in order to declaire the output parameters of the document.
+Generally speaking, the user must modify the template file using the designer to configure the cross navigation in order to declaire the output parameters of the document.
 We remember that the output parameters definition is discussed in *Cross Navigation* section of *Analytical document* chapter of this manual.

 Cross navigation on members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To activate the cross navigation on a member means that the user can click on a member of a dimension to be sent and visualize a target document.
-The first type of navigation can be set by editing the OLAP query template.
+To activate the cross navigation on a member means that the user can click on a member of a dimension to send its value and visualize a target document.
+The first type of navigation can be set by directly editing the OLAP query template or by using the Knowage designer, as described in previous *OLAP designer* section.
 In the first case you need to add a section called “clickable” inside the MDX query tag.
-In fact,
+In particular:

 -  the attribute value is equal to the hierarchy level containing the member(s) that shall be clickable;
 -  the element represents the parameter that will be passed to the destination document.
-The name attribute is the URI of the              parameter that will be passed to the target document.
-The value 0 represents the currently selected member, as a convention: this        value will be assigned to the parameter whose URI is null.
+The name attribute is the URL of the parameter that will be passed to the target document.
+The value 0 represents the currently selected member, as a convention: this value will be assigned to the parameter whose URL is null.

 Figure below gives an example.
 Note that you can recognize that the cross navigation is activated when elements are shown blue highlighted and underlined.